Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 	* Including ID, if the ID is a vacancy, insert the record into the vacancy, if not, insert the record at the last row.

 ### Replace
+* Replace syntax is to replace all values of the row of the data.
+* Update has two kinds of syntax, one is to update part column of one row of the data, another is to update part column of muti rows of data.

 #### Insert or Replace
 * Use `REPLACE INTO <table name> (string1, string2,...)
 VALUES (value1, value2,...)`.
 * All columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".